122 Days Left Until the Seminar

 - Understand the routine application of various infection control practices and protocols based on accumulated science- and clinical-based evidence and regulatory requirements.

-- Comprehend the historical and current challenges waterborne infections present to the population and healthcare facilities.
+- Describe the challenges representative blood-borne, airborne, contact, and waterborne infections present to healthcare workers and the population

 - Comprehend the overall impact vaccinations have had in protecting the population against many infectious diseases.